 Shiawassee Waterfowl Trail is a 7.1 mile moderately trafficked loop trail located near Saginaw, Michigan that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 good trail .. we biked it in may .. still a little muddy in spots .. wooded .. mostly shade ..